Changelog

 • Notebooks

-• Added a root search function so hard coded paths to demo data from the tests folder can be accessed whereever jupyter is launched from.
+• Added a root search function so hard coded paths to demo data from the tests folder can be accessed wherever jupyter is launched from.

 Fixed